Skip to main content

 If the color is not showing, make sure that you have set the style value correctly.
 Also, check that you have chosen the color in the matching special cell background color setting in the PDF layout.

-For PDF outputs, you can use the PDF layout to define the default alignment for tables.
-Paligo will apply the default alignment to tables that do not already have the alignment set locally (in the topic).
+For PDF outputs, you can use the PDF Layout settings to set the default alignment for tables.
+Paligo will apply the default alignment to tables that do not already have their alignment set locally in the topic.

 For example, you can set tables to use centered text by default.